jperov/Hat-Sale-Section-Analysis/ReadMe.md

 -- This query isolated data on sale hats only and was also used to create the ‘ClearanceSales’ Table.

--- First, we cleaned the field names to proper names that SQL can read.
+-- First, the field names were cleaned and made consistent to proper names.
 WITH Cleaned_Data AS (
     SELECT
         Date,